rmarconzini/amazon-fine-food-reviews-classification-clustering/README.txt

 	- Example: Random Forest for MULTIclass task and BOW representation: Model_estimated/Multiclass_classification/BOW/rf_gridsearch_BOW
 5) In the [Results] folder you can find the results dataframe for both tasks, binary and multiclass classification and all representation.

-6) Clustering.ipynb is the notebook with the step for Clustering task
-	- You just need to change the dataset path and everything is ready to go
-	- You have to load the df_lemmatized.csv dataset

-7) Classification.ipynb is the notebook withthe step for Classification task.
+6) Classification.ipynb is the notebook withthe step for Classification task.
 The notebook is divided into two main sections:
 	- Multiclass Classification
 	- Binary Classification
    Within each of the sections you can find the following subsections: